 The above two manual methods will help in solving only basic issues.
 They do not guarantee whether the issue will be perfectly resolved or not.
 When both methods are unable to recover the corrupt files, the data gets lost or deleted.

 To avoid such a situation, using a third-party tool is the best and the most convenient option.
-One such tool is Kernel for Outlook PST Recovery.
+One such tool is Outlook PST Recovery.
 It is an excellent tool that recovers corrupt, broken, or inaccessible Outlook data.
 Without any size limitation, the tool recovers all the mailboxes and corrupt PST files in their original form.
 It makes your Outlook email accessible in just a few minutes.
 The tool also allows you to break large size PST files into smaller sections for convenience.

 There can be several reasons for the issue faced by Outlook.
 Apart from PST file corruption, some insufficient memory issues can cause the error, “unable to display the folder.”
-Professional tools such as Kernel for Outlook PST Recovery work hassle-free to resolve even basic Outlook errors like Outlook Not Receiving Emails, The Path Specified for the PST file is not valid, etc.
+Professional tools such as Outlook PST Recovery work hassle-free to resolve even basic Outlook errors like Outlook Not Receiving Emails, The Path Specified for the PST file is not valid, etc.